vandanaramesh14/CS-7641Machine-Learning-Project/index.md

 </p>

 ### Combining Supervised and Unsupervised Learning
 To see if we could improve our model predictions for prices, we tried combining our XGBoost model with our KMeans clustering.
 We applied the XGBoost to each cluster for each city (i.e. 12 runs).
 However, the results showed no major improvements to prediction errors (in some cases, errors were actually worse).
-This is likely due to the fact the dataset becomes smaller and more smiliar, some of the features may start to conflict which each other and make predictions worse.
+This is likely due to the fact that as the dataset becomes smaller and more smiliar, some of the features may start to conflict which each other and make predictions worse.

 <p align="center">
     <img src="xgboost_kmeans_results.png" width=400>